fdescollonges/WatsonVisualRecognitionAdvanceWorkshop/Lab1 - Using Visual Recognition with UI/Lab 1 - Using Visual Recognition with UI.md

     ![](./media/image7.png)

-4. Locate your favorite image search tool to find test images or use your personal images and drag images from `Test images` folder
+4. Locate your favorite image search tool to find test images, use your personal images or drag images from `Test images` folder

     ![1528451632107](media/1528451632107.png)